JCoMcL/cv/content/projects/10-autogentoo.md

 image: ""
 classes: "Makefile"
 ---
-Turns an infamously difficult Linux distro into the easiest using a variety of build, cloud, and system automation tools.
+Turns an infamously difficult Linux distro into the easiest, using a variety of build, cloud, and system automation tools.